Catholicism in the Second Spanish Republic: Lack of apology

 In 2009 the bishops of Guipuzcoa, Alava and Vizcaya issued a public apology for the "unjustified silence of our official Church media" regarding indiscriminate killings and executions of the Francoist regime.
 However, despite repeated papal visits to Spain in recent years so far no apology from the Vatican has been forthcoming.
 Vatican authorities are evading the question of the historical complicity with a dictatorship that came to power after a bloody Civil War, supported by Nazi Germany and Fascist Italy, as well as with the atrocities of the White Terror phase.
-While the Vatican has recently beatified religious victims of the Red Terror, it has denied beatification to the many Spanish republican religious victims of the White Terror.
+While the Vatican has recently beatified religious victims of the Red Terror, it has denied beatification to the multiple Spanish republican religious victims of the White Terror.
 Thus, by still taking sides, it has not initiated so far a process of reconciliation in Spain.